 Play Victim Services Unit Video

 We would like to offer our assistance with any problems you may have as a result of being victimized.
-You should have received a Victim Rights Information Packet from the reporting Deputy or Officer if you were a victim of a crime covered by the Colorado State Constitution and the laws related to CRS Title 24 Article 4.1 part III.
+You should have received a Victim Rights Information Packet from the reporting Deputy if you were a victim of a crime covered by the Colorado State Constitution and the laws related to CRS Title 24 Article 4.1 part III.
 There are certain rights that are guaranteed to the victims of the following crimes: